 Yamaha YZF-R7 0-60 mph in 3.27 seconds

-Below, we take a look at the Yamaha’s new R7 from 0-60 mph, quarter mile time, in-gear and outright acceleration through the gears and its top speed.
+Below, we take a look at Yamaha’s new R7 from 0-60 mph, quarter mile time, in-gear and outright acceleration through the gears and its top speed.

 Yamaha YZF-R7 Dyno Curve

-Again, though you may be thinking that 47 ft/lb is not that impressive but don’t be fooled, as just like the MT-07 engine the YZF-R7 engine is much more impressive than what it puts down on paper.
+Again, though you may be thinking that 47 ft/lb is not that impressive but don’t be fooled.

-This is by and large due to a great spread for torque starting from 3000 rpm and combined with low gearing.
+This is by and large due to a great spread for torque starting from 3000 rpm and combined with relatively low gearing.
 (More on that later)

 Yamaha YZF-R7 gear acceleration

-The new R7 is geared a fraction longer than the MT-07 and is a few kilograms heavier.
-This means that technically it will have slightly slower in-gear acceleration but to be honest it is not something that you would notice too much as we are only talking one tooth difference at the rear sprocket.
+This means that technically it will have slightly slower in-gear acceleration, but to be honest, it is not something that you would notice too much as we are only talking one tooth difference at the rear sprocket.

 For example, In the first three gears anywhere below 8000 rpm the new R7 will out grunt the new Aprilia RS 660 while matching it in fourth and losing out in fifth and sixth gear.
-(Comparison soon)
+(Comparison HERE)

-Of course the RS660 has more ‘go’ above 8000 rpm in any gear as the R7’s power curve starts to flatten off while the RS 660 goes on to produce almost 20 more horsepower.
+Of course, the RS660 has more ‘go’ above 8000 rpm in any gear as the R7’s power curve starts to flatten off while the RS 660 goes on to produce almost 20 more horsepower.

 Yamaha YZF-R7 Acceleration and top speed